 When should you not do a nebulization

-There are no contraindications to this type of nebulization and it can be done on infants, children, adults and even during pregnancy.
-However, the doctor should always be told if you use medicinal plants in the treatment of sinusitis, because they may interfere with the drugs prescribed and cause toxicity.
+There are no contraindications to this type of nebulization with saline solution and it can be done in babies, children, adults and even during pregnancy.
+However, when it comes to using medications, you should always talk to your doctor before starting treatment.
+In addition, before using medicinal plants in the treatment of sinusitis, the physician should also be informed, due to the risk of drug interaction and toxicity.